 - Childhood Friends: She has been paired with Isaac since they were very young.
 She notes she hated him at first.

 - Child Soldiers: She and Isaac would have been enlisted already if Isaac hadn't gotten the mumps during the recruitment period, and they still intend to enlist the next year.
+She's fourteen.
+They would have enlisted even earlier, but Abigail said no.

 - Easily Embarrassed Youngster: She is constantly embarrassed by everything from Magnuss lame jokes and stories, to anything Isaac says.